Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Mapping processes to swim lanes and pools

-- Enhancing the model with supporting artifacts
+- Enhancing the model with artifacts

 Analyzing the Enterprise Structure

-- Defining the business domain
+- Establishing the business domain

 - Documenting personnel and organizational units